brunocfalcao/larapush/README.md

 php artisan larapush:install-remote
 ```

 At the end, it will generate your command line that you will need to use to install it on your local computer.
+As example:

 ![](https://assets.waygou.com/img1.jpg)

-:exclamation: Copy+paste the one generated on your web server so you can use it later on your local installation.
+:exclamation: Now copy+paste the one generated on your web server so you can use it later on your local installation.

 On your <b>local development computer</b>, run the following commands: